skatersuthan07/study-of-basic-gates/README.md

 **Ex-NOR gate**

 The 'Exclusive-NOR' gate circuit does the opposite to the EX-OR gate.
 It will give a low output if either, but not both of its two inputs are high.
 The symbol is an EX-OR gate with a small circle on the output.
-The small circle represents inversion
+The small circle represents inversion.
 Y= A⊕B

 **Procedure**